SandRidge bankruptcy heads to showdown with shareholders

-CHICAGO (Reuters) - A group of SandRidge Energy Inc shareholders SDOCQ.PK is accusing the oil and gas producer of grossly understating its value, threatening to derail a prepackaged bankruptcy agreement with its lenders.
+CHICAGO, Sept 1 (Reuters) - A group of SandRidge Energy Inc shareholders are accusing the oil and gas producer of grossly understating its value, threatening to derail a prepackaged bankruptcy agreement with its lenders.

 Shareholders are hoping to prove SandRidge may be the rare bankruptcy where a company's assets are valuable enough to repay creditors and have money left over for stockholders, according to their filing with the U.S. Bankruptcy Court in Houston.